Module Code

 Studying for a dental degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.

 There are a wide range of career opportunities available in dentistry.
 On completion of undergraduate studies, most graduates undergo a further one year of training in a Dental Foundation Training Scheme.
-Dentists can then decide to follow a career as a general dental practitioner or train to become a specialist in a dental discipline.
+Dentists can then decide to follow a career as a general dental practitioner or enter a training pathway to become a specialist in a dental discipline.
 Other dental career options include hospital dentistry, community dentistry, armed forces dentistry and university teaching and research.

 FURTHER STUDY